Asbyx/KahootBots/README.txt

 exit    (stop the script, all bots will be disconnected from the quizz session)
 --------------------------------------------------

 Planned updates, be free to start them or pull request !

 -graphical app
 -select the number of bots sent
--log the number of bots in the quizz session
 -name some bots